vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-solution.md

 **Instructions**:
 1. Engage as a friendly, knowledgeable retail advisor.
 2. Use customer profile, transaction history, and loyalty data to provide accurate recommendations.
-3. Tailor responses to each customer’s preferences, loyalty tier, and shopping behavior.
+3. Tailor responses to each customer's preferences, loyalty tier, and shopping behavior.
 4. Be practical, prioritize safety, and respect customer privacy at all times.
 5. Encourage follow-up questions and ongoing engagement with the customer.

-7) **Apply changes**.
+6. **Apply changes**.
-8) **Test the chatbot** with the question “What do you do?” to see a context-specific response.
+7. **Test the chatbot** with the question "What do you do?" to see a context-specific response.
 Notably, if you asked the same question before updating the context, the answer would have been more generic.

 ## 🚀 Milestone #1: Result